GitGuardian/ggbridge/README.md

 ## Install and configure

 **ggbridge** is distributed as a Distroless Docker image based on Wolfi OS, ensuring minimal dependencies and enhanced security.
-Additionaly, a **debug** variant of the Docker image is available, this version includes additional tools and allows you to connect to the container via a shell, facilitating troubleshooting and debugging during development or integration.
+Additionaly, a **shell** variant of the Docker image is available, this version includes additional tools and allows you to connect to the container via a shell, facilitating troubleshooting and debugging during development or integration.

 The project offers two deployment methods: